planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 The unmapping operation also considers deleted features, by comparing with the state of your mapped tree just after the last mapping operation (that's the reason why a commit is created after mapping, to be able to locate that snapshot).
 All features that have been deleted from those that existed at that commit just after the mapping was performed, will be deleted from the canonical trees as well.
 A deleted way will not cause its corresponding nodes to be deleted, but only the canonical representation of the way itself.

-An OSM workflow using GeoGit
+An OSM workflow using GeoGig
 -----------------------------

-The following is a short exercise demonstrating how GeoGit can be used as part of a workflow involving OSM data.
+The following is a short exercise demonstrating how GeoGig can be used as part of a workflow involving OSM data.

 First, let's initialize the repository.

 ::

-	$ geogit init
+	$ geogig init

 For this example, we will be working on a small area define by a bounding box.
 The first step is to get the data corresponding to that area.
 We will be using a bounding box filtering, which will retrieve all the data within the area, including both ways and nodes.